 We begin by considering an idealized ensemble of climate model simulations.
 We use a two timescale thermal response model, conceptually representing the deep ocean (with a response timescale of a century or more) and shallow ocean response timescales (with a response timescale of 10 to 50 years).
-Such a model, although simple, is capable of resolving evolving feedback amplitudes and can emulate the climatological responses of complex Earth System Models on two timescales.
-Such a model makes a structural assumption that the Earth can be modelled as a discrete sum of linear decaying exponential responses to forcing, but this model has been found to well describe GCM evolution on a century timescale (Proistosescu and Huybers, 2017; Geoffroy et al., 2013) and is sufficiently complex to illustrate the limitations of defining system sensitivity through TCR or EffCS.
+Such a model, although simple, is capable of resolving evolving feedback amplitudes and can emulate the climatological responses of complex Earth System Models to on a range of timescales (Proistosescu and Huybers, 2017; Geoffroy et al., 2013).